elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010a-uses-for-modules.md

 => 1.0
 ```

-In the above example, if `sin()` were implemented by simply defining the method directly on the `Math` module, there would be no way to mix it into anything.
-While sometimes it might make sense to force a module to never be used as a mixin, that use case is rare, and so very little is gained by directly defining methods on modules rather than using the `extend self` technique.
+In the above example, if `sin()` were implemented by defining the method
+directly on the `Math` module, there would be no way to mix it into anything.
+While sometimes it might make sense to force a module to never be used as a
+mixin, that use case is rare, and so little is gained by defining methods on
+modules rather than using the `extend self` technique.

 ### Using `module_function`